garrettmichaelgeorge/garrettmichaelgeorge/README.md

 - Languages include Ruby, JavaScript (+ TypeScript), and SQL.

-- My specialty is building web apps in Ruby and Ruby on Rails.
-I can work across the full stack; my favorite area is backend programming: data modeling, software architecture, design, automated testing, etc.

 - Currently learning functional programming with Elixir.

 - I also love audio programming in environments like Max/MSP and the Web Audio